alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 # Edit the certificate manager image script
 nano infrastructure/15_certman/05_image/certman_image.json
 ```
-Add the same provisioner as above then save and quit with CTRL+X.
+Add the same provisioners as above then save and quit with CTRL+X.

 ### CI/CD pipeline update
 We need to update our pipeline definition file (.gitlab-ci.yml) in order to run our Python script